Is this training for you?

 This training is led by Nicole Bayer, E‑RYT 500, licensed massage therapist, yoga school owner, and somatic‑based teacher who has spent years helping people feel more at home in their bodies.
 Nicole’s work weaves vinyasa, yin, nervous system education, and trauma‑aware principles into spaces that are grounded, honest, and deeply human.

-Danielle Lytwynn,
+Danielle Lytwyn,

 The program is co‑led by Danielle Forghetti, an experienced yoga teacher and functional movement training specialist.
 Danielle brings her own depth of practice, steady presence, and skillful, heart‑centered teaching style.
 Together, Nicole and Danielle hold a container where you’re seen, supported, and gently challenged to grow.